Agency Partners

 Key learnings from this report

-• Top cities for hiring include Amsterdam, which alone accounts for 65% of job openings, followed by Utrecht at 22% and Rotterdam at 12%, highlighting the geographical concentration of talent.
+• Top hiring cities include Amsterdam, which commands 62% of job openings, followed by Utrecht at 22% and Rotterdam at 12%, emphasizing the importance of location in recruitment strategies for CTOs and engineering managers.

 Number of roles opened and closed for Machine Learning Engineers in Netherlands in the last 3 months